ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-If the report contains an unrecognized public report extension, or if the Leader's input share contains an unrecognized private report extension, then the Leader MUST discard the report and MAY abort with error `unsupportedExtension`.
+If the report contains an unrecognized public report extension, or if the Leader's input share contains an unrecognized private report extension, then the Leader MUST discard the report and MAY set the corresponding error field to `unsupported_extension`.
-If the Leader does abort for this reason, it SHOULD indicate the unsupported extensions in the resulting problem document via an extension member ({{Section 3.2 of !RFC9457}}) `unsupported_extensions` on the problem document.
-This member MUST contain an array of numbers indicating the extension code points which were not recognized.
-For example, if the report upload contained two unsupported extensions with code points `23` and `42`, the "unsupported_extensions" member would contain the JSON value `[23, 42]`.

-If the same extension type appears more than once among the public extensions and the private extensions in the Leader's input share, then the Leader MUST discard the report and MAY abort with error `invalidMessage`.
+If the same extension type appears more than once among the public extensions and the private extensions in the Leader's input share, then the Leader MUST discard the report and MAY set the corresponding error field to `invalid_message`.

 Validation of anti-replay and extensions is not mandatory during the handling of upload requests to avoid blocking on storage transactions or decryption of input